C. H. Vijayashankar

+Career

-Chandrashekhar H. Vijayashankar (born 21 October 1956) was a member of the 14th Lok Sabha of India.
-He represented the Mysore constituency of Karnataka and is a member of the Bharatiya Janata Party political party.
+He was a member of the 14th Lok Sabha of India where he represented the Mysore constituency of Karnataka.
 He was elected member of Karnataka legislative assembly from Hunsur in 1994.
 In 1998, he was elected to the 12th Lok Sabha from Mysore Lok Sabha constituency.

-He was re-elected to Mysore Lok Sabha constituency in 2004 against Srikantadatta Narasimharaja Wadiyar, who was the prince of Mysore Kingdom and head of the Wadiyar dynasty that ruled the Kingdom of Mysore between 1399 and 1950.
+He was re-elected to Mysore Lok Sabha constituency in 2004 against Srikantadatta Narasimharaja Wadiyar, who was the prince of Mysore Kingdom.

-He served as a cabinet minister in the government of Karnataka holding the following portfolios: forest department from forest, ecology & environment department as well as small scale industries from C & I department.
+He served as a cabinet minister in the government of Karnataka holding the Forest, ecology and environment department from 2009 to 2011.